Drop The Mic Entertainment

 Not all deejays you find are wedding deejays.
 It takes time, experience, training and a special set of skills to provide the master of ceremonies service at a wedding, organize a playlist while assessing the energy and preferences of the crowd, and – most importantly – creating a great quality of sound through top-quality equipment and calibrated speaker systems.
 We are not the cheapest nor are we the most expensive.
 I feel that my experience at beginning at WZIP and continuing through the hundreds of weddings I've done warrants a price I that is fair for both of us.

-3. Will you be the deejay at our wedding?
+3. Who will you be our deejay at our wedding?

-It's possible, depending on availability I always book myself (the owner) first if I am booked we can set you up with one of our talented deejays.
-I like to get t0 know you and your needs by hearing them first hand.
-I still feel is absolutely important that you have an opportunity to speak with the DJ that you will be working with.
-You should also expect that DJ’s name is specified on your contract (which it always is) it is the only way you can be guaranteed his or her services at your wedding.
+It's possible I will be your deejay, depending on availability I always book myself (the owner) first if I am booked we can set you up with one of our talented deejays.
+I like to get to know you and your needs by hearing them first hand.
+I still feel is absolutely important that you have a chance to talk with the deejay that you will be working with.

 4. If you won't be our deejay who will we be dealing with